The TK905 shows offline because its data session has no valid APN. Text the apn command with your carrier's APN value and it reconnects in minutes.

 The APN is set with one text message sent from any phone to the TK905’s own SIM phone number.
 The TKSTAR firmware accepts the command in this form:

-2. Power the TK905 on outdoors and wait 60 to 90 seconds for the cellular search to finish.
+- Power the TK905 on outdoors and wait for the cellular search to finish.
 A green or steady LED means the network registered.

-4. Wait for the confirmation reply.
-A correctly formatted command returns a short text such as apn ok within about 30 seconds.
+apn123456 fast.t-mobile.comto the tracker, replacingfast.t-mobile.comwith your carrier’s value from the table above.
+The digits123456are the default device password. - Wait for the confirmation reply.
+A correctly formatted command returns a short text such as

-We tested this on a Mint Mobile SIM.
-After sending apn123456 fast.t-mobile.com, the TK905 reconnected to the TKSTAR portal in 4 minutes and the app status flipped from offline to online without a restart.
+On a Mint Mobile SIM, sending apn123456 fast.t-mobile.com gives the TK905 the APN value it needs to open a mobile data session and return to the TKSTAR portal without a restart.
 The command syntax varies slightly across TKSTAR firmware revisions, so if apn ok never arrives, check the TKSTAR TK905 product page for the exact command list shipped with your unit.

 One mistake stands out: the wrong password.
 If you changed the default 123456 during setup, the APN command must carry your new password.
 Use the old one and the tracker silently ignores the whole command, with no error reply to tell you why.